kalx09/event-library/README.md

 - app.py is a sample application which uses event library to create & capture events.
 - To demonstrate usage of event library, app.py creates a 'user-login' event with event rule 'login-failed' & event verb 'failed'.
 	- If a user login fails for 5 times within 10 minutes then event library capture & store this event details.
-- To test this, run this file 5 times within 10 minutes which will do the loging failure for 5 times.
-Hence, it satisfies the event rule 'login-failed'.
+- To test this, run this file 5 times with below command within 10 minutes which will do the login failure for 5 times.
+Hence, satisfying the event rule 'login-failed'.
 	- python3.5 app.py
 - This module (app.py) also make a call to library's get_event_data() api which outputs the requsted event data.
 - If you want to create a new event with different rule on the fly, call the appropriate apis to do so.